June 21, 2018

 Well, I certainly wasn’t trying to poison my mother, nor did the thought of doing that cross my mind.
 However, I did need to ward off as many evil spirits as possible because it was about to get really real tonight.
 Whatever the reasoning for clinking glasses, this moment was a perfect time. <<

 After looking around the restaurant for a few awkward moments, I decided to cut start the conversation.
-Unfortunately, I doin’t remember what I said, and I find it strange that I didn’t write it down in my journal.
+Unfortunately, I didn’t remember what I said, and I find it strange that I didn’t write it down in my journal.
 But here’s what I do remember.
-I remember that time and space began to move very slowly…and that I watched my mother’s tears fall like lonely raindrops on a dry windowpane.
-I remember taking her hand and that it was icy, thin, and knotty like a gnarled branch and that at that moment I realized how alone she was… My father was gone, and she had to manage his death and my adoption new all by herself.
+I remember that time and space began to move in slow motion…and that I watched my mother’s tears fall like lonely raindrops on a dry windowpane.
+I remember taking her hand and that it was icy, thin, and knotty like a gnarled branch and that at that moment I realized how alone she was.
+My father was gone, and she had to manage his death and my adoption all by herself.

-I remember our food seemed to be presented to us in slow motion and the server smiling at us.
+I remember our food was presented in slow motion and the server was smiling at us with a professional grin.
 I remember my mother drinking slowly and looking away and then back at me and saying (slowly).
 “But….yooooouu arrrreee OUR dauuughteer!
 Yoouuu arrre ooours!”

 Those words, “You are ours.” brought me back to reality and everything move back to it’s normal space.

 “Mom.
 I’m not yours.
 I’m not theirs; I’m not anyone’s.
 I belong to me.
 I belong to God.”